 For more information about Chris Hillman, and to order an autographed copy of “Time Between,” visit chrishillman.com.

-Catch Hillman’s virtual interview with the Rock ‘n’ Roll Hall of Fame about “Time Between,” streaming on the Hall’s YouTube and Facebook channels on Wednesday, May 26, starting at 7 p.m.
-ET/4 p.m.
-PT.
-A chat with Marty Stuart is scheduled to follow.
+♦ Catch Hillman’s virtual interview with the Rock & Roll Hall of Fame about “Time Between,” streamed on the Hall’s YouTube and Facebook channels on Wednesday, May 26, with Marty Stuart joining the chat.

 Santa Clarita journalist and Grammy nominee Stephen K. Peeples was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
 His Grammy nomination was for co-producing the “Monterey International Pop Festival” box set with Geoff Gans and exec producer Lou Adler (Rhino/MIPF, 1992). • Peeples was the original, award-winning producer of “The Lost Lennon Tapes” radio series for Westwood One from 1988-1990, and writer/producer of hundreds of WW1 programs in the preceding five years. • His first music industry gig was as an Associate Editor at Cash Box magazine in Hollywood in 1975.
 He went on to be a Media Relations-PR executive for Capitol Records (1977-1980), Elektra/Asylum Records (1980-1983), and Rhino Entertainment (1992-1998). • Moving online early, he was Rhino’s first web editor (1996-1998), then elevated to content editor of Warner Music Group websites (1998-2001). • Based in the Santa Clarita Valley just north of L.A., Peeples was the award-winning Online Editor for The Signal newspaper’s website from 2007-2011.
 He wrote-hosted-co-produced SCVTV’s WAVE-nominated “House Blend” local music TV show from 2010-2015 (viewable on-demand online and still airing in reruns).
 Peeples was also SVP/New Media for Rare Cool Stuff Unltd. from 2010-2018 and a News Editor at SCVTV’s SCVNews.com from 2017-2021.
 He is developing a biography of notorious Texas Artlaw Boyd Elder, collaborating with Home at Last founders Cindy Johnson and Jeri Jenkins on their Miami memoirs, and co-writing a series of books with legendary multi-disciplinary artist John Van Hamersveld. • Subscribe to Peeples’ YouTube channel for more exclusive behind-the-scenes interviews.